5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 # Updating OpenCore and Kexts with OCAT
-Currently, the easiest method to keep your OpenCore Files, Config and Kexts up to date is to use a OpenCore Auxiliary Tools (OCAT).
+Currently, the easiest method to keep your OpenCore files, drivers, config and kexts up to date is to use a OpenCore Auxiliary Tools (OCAT).
 OCAT actually merges any changes made to the structure of the config-plist and feature-set, thereby updating it to the latest version, without losing settings.
-This saves so much time and effort compared to older methods, where you had to do all of this manually.
-On top of that it updates OpenCore, Drivers and Kexts.
-So no more additional tools are needed.
+This saves so much time compared to older method, where you had to do all of this manually.

 ## Tools and prerequisites
 - Working Internet Connection